Capital Loss

 Tax Deductibility

 Capital loss is tax-deductible.
-It means that capital loss can be accounted for to reduce the total income subject to taxation.
-However, capital loss is only regarded as a deductible when they are realized, not when they are accrued.
-Hence, until the capital asset is actually physically sold off, the accrued capital loss is unrealized, becoming realizable only on the literal sale of the asset.
+It means that capital losses can be used to reduce total income subject to taxation.
+However, capital losses are deductible only when realized, not when accrued.
+Hence, until the capital asset is physically sold, the accrued capital loss is unrealized and becomes realizable only upon the literal sale of the asset.

 Additional Resources